sajadsoorni/10-functions/README.md

 ---

 > ⚠️ This project is based on [Jonas Schmedtmann’s JavaScript course on Udemy](https://www.udemy.com/course/the-complete-javascript-course/?couponCode=ST14MT150425G3).
 > I'm using it for learning and practice purposes only.
+> Official course GitHub repo: [jonasschmedtmann/complete-javascript-course](https://github.com/jonasschmedtmann/complete-javascript-course)